Brooke-Novosad/fa22-cs411-Q-team045-SSIllini/doc/Project_Report_and_Demo_Video.md

 10. Describe the final division of labor and how well you managed teamwork.

-    Rainy -
+    Rainy - Helped with project description, converted ER diagram to relational schema, modify and uploaded data to GCP and implemented tables, wrote the majority of frontend code, fixed advanced queries, wrote functionality of trigger, presented at midterm and final demo, participated in making the demo video.

-    Brooke - Helped with project description, created ER Diagram, assisted Rainy with the coding for the midterm demo and helped with errors, wrote stored procedure, presented at midterm and final demo, helped with project report and made demo video.
+    Brooke - Helped with project description, created ER Diagram, obtained data for database, assisted Rainy with the coding for the midterm demo and helped with errors, wrote stored procedure, presented at midterm and final demo, helped with project report and made demo video.

-    Landon -
+    Landon - Came up with project idea, helped with project description, wrote advanced queries, implemented stored procedure into database

-    Michael -
+    Michael - Helped with project description, carried out indexing tests for tables, completed trigger and implemented into database